Lusanco/holberton-coding-school/README.md

 ## Organization:

-This repository is organized into subdirectories based on the primary programming language or technology used in each project.
-For example, projects related to web development might be grouped under a "Web" directory, while those involving database management would be placed in a "Database" directory.
+This repository is currently organized into a single "repos" directory, containing all projects as-is, similar to the original Holberton structure.
+I plan to reorganize the projects into subdirectories based on programming languages, concepts, or topics to improve navigation and accessibility.

 ## Note:

 This archive (currently) is a **work in progress**, and I may continue to add or update projects as I revisit my learning materials.